 It shows the candid work that has smaller boats in the foreground which is moving forward with the movement of water.

 It portrays the Scottish social critic, thinker and student historian during a composition that is analogous to Whistler’s Mother, painted in 1871.

 It represents the Greek myth of the Titan Cronus who had fear of thrown by one of his children.

-It is one of his 14 Black paintings that Goya Painted on the walls in his house between 1819-1823.
+It is one of his 14 black paintings that Goya Painted on the walls in his house between 1819-1823.

-#32.
-Lady with an Ermine: Lady with an Ermine is another painting by Leonardo da Vinci.
+Lady With An Ermine is another painting by Leonardo da Vinci.

 The name of that lady in the painting is Cecilia Gallerani who was the mistress of Ludovico Sforza, Duke of Milan at that time.

 Leonardo was in the service of the duke at that time.

 The whole background was darkened, her dress under the ermine was reproduced and a transparent veil being worn by the woman was repainted to match the color of her hair.

 The outcome of this rendering has been to give the appearance that her hair reaches down underneath her chin.

 In this painting, the maid offers her a bouquet of flowers, might be a gift from a client.

 Since composition was not his skill, Manet took the ready-made Venus of Urbino of Titian to reproduce the painting and expecting no doubt, shielding himself from the critical abuses by invoking Titian’s name.

 Made by the popular artist Vincent Van Gogh who used to make self-portraits paintings.

 This portrait was created over a 10-year period, and these were a vital part of his work as a painter.

 He used to paint himself because he had no money to pay for models.

 Most likely, van Gogh’s self-portraits are representing the face as it is visible in the mirror as he used to reproduce his face.

-Beside its companion piece of the same size, The Second of might 1808 (or The Charge of the Mamelukes), it was commissioned by the probationary government of European nation at Goya’s suggestion.
+Beside its companion piece of the same size, The Second of Might 1808 (or The Charge of the Mamelukes), it was commissioned by the probationary government of European nation at Goya’s suggestion.

 Les Demoiselles d’Avignon is the best example of cubism painting and it is the most famous painting.

-He abandoned all the forms of painting and represented the traditional art.
+He abandoned all the forms of painting and represented traditional art.

 He made this painting in such an innovative way that challenges the expectations of all those paintings who shows the idealized representation of female beauty.